syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Exporting.md

 current row, row data, GridProperties
 </td>
 <td>
-Customize the cell and child Grid
+Customize the cell and child grid
 </td>
 </tr>

 </table>

 You can modify the template column of exporting files using server events.
-The code snippet for this is as follows.
+The code sample for this is as follows.

 {% tabs %}